temet.util

 ptNum(partType)

-Return particle type number (in snapshots) for input partType string.
 Allows different simulations to use arbitrary numbers for each type (so far they do not).

 isPartType(ptToCheck, ptToCheckAgainst)